-Foster Parents in Oregon are required to complete continuing education training to fulfill licensing/certification requirements.
+Foster parents and relative caregivers in Oregon are required to complete training to fulfill certification and re-certification requirements.

 Additional Training Resources

 This manual gives practical information and guidance about DHS Child Welfare, ongoing training, medical care, travel, the role of the court, visitation plans and more.

 Interactive training courses for foster and adoptive parents and relative caregivers.
 Foster Care and Adoptive Community

 FCAC Online Training offers hundreds of courses (some interactive) with new topics added continuously.
 Certificates are immediately generated with the passing of a course test and are either emailed or downloaded directly.
 Certificates contain your name, course title, hours credited, and date.
 FosterParentTraining.com

 Online training site for licensed foster parents.
 FosterClub Online Training

 FosterClub is a national network for young people in foster care.
 It provides young people in foster care an opportunity to connect and gain support from their peers.
 The non-profit organization also provides online training and resources for foster parents.
 Adoption.com